 Adding public art as a component of the ongoing aesthetic enhancements being executed by the Corridors Commission brings an enriched visual component to Lexington's corridors.

-The Corridors Commission allocates 10 percent of their annual New Projects budget to public art projects on Lexington's corridors.
+The Corridors Commission allocates 10% of their annual new projects budget to public art projects on Lexington's corridors.

 Interested applicants must submit a completed project application to email@example.com.
 Incomplete applications will not be accepted.